These one-bowl, no-mixer, copycat Raincoast Crackers taste just like the ones at the fancy markets, but they're easy and cost pennies to make!

 Why not just buy them?

 Why not just purchase these crackers?
-Well, I’m glad you asked, as there are several really good reasons.
-First of all, they’re ridiculously expensive to buy.
-One six ounce package (about 30 crackers) sells for between $6.99 and $12.85 (Amazon).
-That almost sounds like they’re made of gold!
-The wonderful thing is that you can make several batches of these Copycat Rosemary Pecan Raincoast Crackers for $6.99.
-And each batch yields right around 8 dozen (96) crackers!
+Well, I'm glad you asked, as there are several really good reasons.
+First of all, they're ridiculously expensive to buy.
+One six-ounce package (about 30 crackers) sells for $7.99 (Whole Foods) and even more expensive online.
+You would think that they're made of gold!
+The wonderful thing is that you can make several batches of these Copycat Rosemary Pecan Raincoast Crackers for $7.99.
+And each batch yields right around 9 dozen (108) crackers!

-Another reason to make your own is they actually taste better than the “gourmet” market ones.
+Another reason to make your own is they actually taste better than the "gourmet" market ones.
 I bought a package to compare the two versions.
-The homemade crackers actually have more flavor and I know exactly what’s in them – one more bonus!
+The homemade crackers actually have more flavor and I know exactly what's in them - another bonus!

 Café Tips for making these Copycat Rosemary Pecan Raincoast Crackers

 - The recipe for these crackers calls for pumpkin seeds (pepitas), sesame seeds and flax seeds.
 You can find most of these seeds at larger grocery stores.
 You can also buy them in bulk at health food stores and specialty markets like Whole Foods.
 I find them really cheap at a nearby Mediterranean grocery.
-If all else fails, these seeds are readily available online.
+Or you could sub an equal portion of this Super 7 Seed Mix.

-- The loaves will freeze nicely.
+- The unsliced loaves freeze nicely.
 Sometimes I make four loaves, sliced two into crisps and freeze the remaining two.
-I can have an easy appetizer/snack in less than 30 minutes.
+I can partially thaw the loaves and have an easy appetizer/snack in less than 30 minutes.

 - No buttermilk?
 No problem!
 Easily make your own buttermilk substitute by combining 2 cups of milk with 2 tablespoons of fresh lemon juice or vinegar.
 Just give it a stir and let it sit at room temp for 5-10 minutes.
 When the mixture thickens a bit and you see a bit of curdling, it's all set to go.

-- I like to use golden raisins in these crackers, but regular raisins are also delicious!
+- I like to use golden raisins in these crackers, but regular raisins or dried cranberries are also delicious!

 These Copycat Rosemary Pecan Raincoast Crackers taste just like the ones at the gourmet markets and they're easy and inexpensive to make - one bowl, no mixer!